sdondley/ClimateChangeChat/perl.md

 ### Looking for something more gratifying for your thirsty curious soul?
 * continue below

-# Setting up an LSP with nvim-lspconfig and Perl in Neovim 0.6.1

 # WTF
 * ...is an LSP?